annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/mobile/touchevents.md

 `$parameters.Evt.preventDefault();`

-## How to Hide a Header During a Scroll Action
+## How to hide a header during a scroll action

 You can use the Touch Events UI pattern to hide a header during a scroll action.